 Ice cream is a must for any hot summer wedding, and what better way is there to add a pretty and unique twist to your ice cream cones than to create beautiful shapes like roses?

-Sticking with the ice cream, don’t these ice cream donuts look amazing?
+Sticking with the ice cream, don’t these ice cream doughnuts look amazing?

 Geode Cake Pops